af83/sponges/README.md

 ruby example.rb start -d -s 8 # By default, size equals cpu core's size.
 ```

-Retart gracefully 4 instances of the worker, with a timeout of 3 seconds and
+Restart gracefully 4 instances of the worker, with a timeout of 3 seconds, and
 daemonize them:
 ``` bash
 ruby example.rb restart -g -s 4 -t 3